 12. In Section 5.4, you do not commence assessments until the first anniversary of the recording of the Declaration.
 This is not feasible, as the Association will have some costs initially.
 Normally, assessments are made monthly or quarterly, and usually when one buys a piece of property, they are required to make a capital contribution to an association equivalent to about two months or a quarter of assessments.
+[I guess I misunderstood the issue.
+If having the assessments commence on the day after the docs are recorded doesn’t mean we need to know what those assessments should be or that the POA needs to be in a position “bill”the members for these assessments.
+I suggested starting one year after recording the Declaration because, based on terms of the Option Agreement, Midway has, I think, 9 months to construct the road and stormwater system, after closing on the property.
+The construction of the power plant will take 10 to 12 months, the plat will be recorded during the construction period and Parcel 1 will be subdivided and the platted no sooner that during the construction period.

+I also thought that there would be essentially no maintenance costs during the first 12 months.

+I was thinking that the members would need time to elect Directors and officers and have them develop and approve a budget.

+Does the POA need to be insured immediately?
+If money is needed immediately, perhaps we have Midway and Cooney deposit funds in an account at the time POA docs are executed.

 13. In Section 5.6, I do not believe that this is a complete sentence.
-I think at the end you need to say something like “shall necessitate an Individual Assessment”.
+I think at the end you need to say something like “shall necessitate an Individual Assessment”.[if land is dedicated to the POA then there should be no Common Areas on a given Parcel.

 14. In Section 5.8, you have reduced the penalty interest for late assessments.
 This is probably a small matter, but that is more likely going to hurt Enron rather than a mom and pop owner who does not make their assessments.
 Enron is very unlikely to not pay its assessments.